 Additionally, these students shall not be allowed, while attending the Innovation Academy, any unexcused absences.
-Therefore, any such unexcused absences shall extend the student's assignment at the Innovation Academy one day for each unexcused absence.
+Therefore, any such unexcused absences shall extend the

 In addition, students who cause or attempt to cause a bomb threat or false fire alarm to be made will not be allowed to attend evening school or summer school for the period of time for which they are expelled or assigned to the Innovation Academy.